Edinburgh Phrenological Society: Founding and function

 The Edinburgh Phrenological Society was founded on 22 February 1820, by the Combe brothers with the support of the Evangelical minister David Welsh.
 The Society grew rapidly; in 1826, it had 120 members, an estimated one third of whom had a medical background.

 The Society acquired large numbers of phrenological artefacts, such as marked porcelain heads indicating the location of cerebral organs, and endocranial casts of individuals with unusual personalities.
 Their museum was located on Chambers Street.

 Members published articles, gave lectures, and defended phrenology.
 Critics included philosopher Sir William Hamilton and the editor of the Edinburgh Review, Francis Jeffrey, Lord Jeffrey.
 The hostility of other critics, including Alexander Monro tertius, anatomy professor at the University of Edinburgh Medical School, actually added to the glamour of phrenological concepts.
-Some anti-religionists, including the anatomist Robert Knox and the evolutionist Robert Edmond Grant, while sympathetic to its philosophical materialism, rejected the unscientific nature of phrenology and did not embrace its speculative and reformist aspects.
+Some anti-religionists, including the anatomist Robert Knox and the evolutionist Robert Edmond Grant, while sympathetic to its materialist implications, rejected the unscientific nature of phrenology and did not embrace its speculative and reformist aspects.

 In 1823, Andrew Combe addressed the Royal Medical Society in a debate, arguing that phrenology explained the intellectual and moral abilities of mankind.
 Both sides claimed victory after the lengthy debate, but the Medical Society refused to publish an account.
 This prompted the Edinburgh Phrenological Society to establish its own journal in 1824: The Phrenological Journal and Miscellany, later renamed Phrenological Journal and Magazine of Moral Science.

 In the mid-1820s, a split emerged between the Christian phrenologists and Combe's closer associates.
 Matters came to a head when Combe and his supporters passed a motion banning the discussion of theology in the Society, effectively silencing their critics.
 In response, David Welsh and other evangelical members left the Society.